 A: An ignition interlock is a device that measures the amount of alcohol in a person’s breath before allowing them to start their vehicle.
 These devices also require periodic retests while the vehicle is running.
 Test results are recorded in the device, as well as when the engine is started and what times of day the vehicle is being used.
-Violations, failed tests, and missed retests are all recorded by the ignition interlock device.
+Violations failed tests, and missed retests are all recorded by the ignition interlock device.

 Question: How much does an ignition interlock device cost?

 A: There are a number of different factors that can contribute to the cost of an ignition interlock device.
-Some companies that sell these devices offer a single model while others offer a variety of choices based on specific needs or court ordered requirements.
+Some companies that sell these devices offer a single model while others offer a variety of choices based on specific needs or court-ordered requirements.
 These devices can range from $40-100 a month and also have an installation fee that can cost between $70 and $150.

 Question: How does an ignition interlock device work?

 A: The breathalyzer is installed into the vehicle and forces the driver to provide a sample of their breath by blowing into a mouthpiece that is attached to the interlock device.
-If the device detects a blood alcohol concentration that exceeds the programed limit, it prevents the engine from starting.
+If the device detects a blood alcohol concentration that exceeds the programmed limit, it prevents the engine from starting.
 The vehicle can’t be started until the driver provides a passing breath sample.